JSQLParser/JSqlParser/README.md

 The project requires the following to build:
 - Maven (or Gradle)
 - JDK 8 or later.
-The jar will target JDK 8, but the version of the maven-compiler-plugin that JsqlParser uses requires JDK 8+
+The JAR will target JDK 8, but the version of the maven-compiler-plugin that JSqlParser uses requires JDK 8+

 This will produce the jsqlparser-VERSION.jar file in the `target/` directory (`build/libs/jsqlparser-VERSION.jar` in case of Gradle).